clareliguori/serendipity-agent/serendipity-finder.script.md

 ### 3. Website Content Extraction

-Scan each provided website for event-related content, following pagination to collect all relevant events.
+Scan each provided website for specific upcoming events with dates, following pagination to collect all relevant events.

 **Constraints:**

-- You MUST fetch content from each website URL using the http_request tool
+- You MUST first attempt to fetch content from each website URL using the http_request tool
+- If http_request returns no events or minimal content, You MUST retry using the local_chromium_browser tool because the site likely uses JavaScript to load content dynamically
+- You MUST look for specific event instances with actual dates, not general class descriptions or venue information
+- You MUST NOT include venues, organizations, or class providers unless they have specific upcoming events with dates listed
 - You MUST detect pagination indicators such as "Next", "More", page numbers, or "Load More" buttons
 - You MUST follow pagination links to retrieve additional pages until no more events within the 2-month timeframe are found
 - You MUST look for event indicators such as dates, times, locations, and event descriptions on each page